 Access Control Attacks

-An access control attack happens when a smart contract fails to properly restrict who can call its sensitive functions.
-This glaring oversight allows unauthorized users to execute highly privileged operations - like draining the treasury, minting infinite tokens, hijacking ownership, or even destroying the contract entirely.
+An access control attack happens when a smart contract fails to restrict who can call a sensitive function.
+An unauthorized user may then drain a treasury, mint tokens, take ownership, or disable the contract.

 | Attack | Year | Impact |